Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Bear right at the Y-intersection onto the Rúa dos Salgueiriños de Abaixo on day eight of the English WayBear right at the Y-intersection onto the Rúa dos Salgueiriños de Abaixo

 Walk 400 meters onward until you come to a large roundabout with a prominent horse head statue, in next photo.
-Continue straight on at the roundabout.
+Take the first right at the roundabout, more-or-less straight on.
 While walking on the hill above Santiago, I kept scanning the horizon for a view of the cathedral towers.
 I could not see them.
 Not yet.

 Straight On at Roundabout By Horse Sculpture on day eight of the English WayStraight On at Roundabout By Horse Sculpture

-Continue on the Rúa dos Salgueiriños de Abaixo, descending steeply and around a bend for another 250 meters or so.
+Continue along the Rúa dos Salgueiriños de Abaixo, descending steeply and around a bend for another 250 meters or so.

 Descend Steeply on the Rúa dos Salgueiriños de Abaixo on day eight of the English WayDescend Steeply on the Rúa dos Salgueiriños de Abaixo